 If you want to kick off a debate amongst seasoned console gamers, try “Is Perfect Dark better than GoldenEye 007?”
 According to reviewers, the answer is usually ‘yes’.
-After all, this is the game that gave Rare the opportunity to finetune their approach to developing a first-person shooter, after they had created a genre classic with GoldenEye 007.
+After all, this game allowed Rare to finetune their approach to developing a first-person shooter after creating a genre classic with GoldenEye 007.
 Arguably pushing the Nintendo 64 to its limits, Perfect Dark provided such a wealth of content and degree of polish that it was hard to see how a console shooter in 2000 could be any better.
 Then again, GoldenEye 007 had arguably been the more groundbreaking title, popularising console FPS games.
-As a result, Perfect Dark didn’t have quite the same impact, as it was ultimately an immense refinement rather than another quantum leap.
+Consequently, Perfect Dark didn’t have quite the same impact, as it was ultimately an immense refinement rather than another quantum leap.

 As a result, fellow GoldenEye 007 composer Grant Kirkhope was called in to complete the Perfect Dark soundtrack – while also working on Donkey Kong 64 and Banjo-Tooie – with support from David Clynick.
 Given the game’s sci-fi scenario, it was no surprise that Kirkhope “wanted to create a mostly electronic soundtrack”, with The X-Files and Blade Runner serving as inspirations, according to interviews with the composer.
 Kirkhope’s other stylistic choice was “to make it [the Perfect Dark score] moody and dark but still with some strong thematic elements.”
-In that regard, Kirkhope arguably followed in the footsteps of his work on GoldenEye 007, which had balanced languid mood-building with carefully deployed melodic elements.
+In that regard, Kirkhope arguably reprised the approach he took on GoldenEye 007, which had balanced languid mood-building with carefully deployed melodic elements.
 Interestingly, Kirkhope kept Norgate’s samples, even though they weren’t always the ones he would have chosen – according to Kirkhope, “they sounded so great and made me think outside of my usual comfort zone”.

 What is different here is how the Perfect Dark soundtrack achieves this effect, audible from the start of Norgate’s “dataDyne Central: Defection”.
-GoldenEye007’s compositions often achieved a nearly hypnotic effect through their juxtaposition of sparse textures and repetitive, memorable melodies on a single solo instrument.
-Kirkhope’s flawless judgement of pacing and how to write effective melodies remains intact on Perfect Dark, but his orchestrations are lusher and more intricate, intriguing listeners through their careful layering and sculpting.
-It no doubt helps that Perfect Dark – unlike GoldenEye007 – is not an N64 first-generation title.
+GoldenEye007’s compositions often achieved a nearly hypnotic impact by juxtaposing sparse textures and repetitive, memorable melodies on a single solo instrument.
+Kirkhope’s flawless judgment of pacing his cues and writing compelling melodies remains intact on Perfect Dark.
+However, his orchestrations are lusher and more intricate, intriguing listeners through their careful layering and sculpting.
+It undoubtedly helps that Perfect Dark – unlike GoldenEye007 – is not an N64 first-generation title.
 As a result, the more realistic samples Kirkhope works with allow him to often let the intricately combined rhythms carry a track, rather than relying on the melody to do this job (as was often the case on GoldenEye 007).

-How do Kirkhope and his team bring this awe-inspiring scenario across, without breaking the soundtrack’s mould, which – like GoldenEye 007 – largely eschews theatrics?
-As before, they manage with the help of a few inspired artistic choices that have a surprisingly large impact.
+How do Kirkhope and his team bring this awe-inspiring scenario across without breaking the soundtrack’s mould, which – like GoldenEye 007 – largely eschews theatrics?
+As before, they manage with the help of a few inspired artistic choices that have a surprisingly significant impact.
 Kirkhope makes ample use of synth choir (“one of the samples that Graeme left behind — I think it’s called Tron Choir”).
-Predictably, he sometimes deploys the choir to give the music more gravitas – take “dataDyne Central: Extraction”, which juxtaposes the choir with immense, resonant percussion strikes.
-As effective as these episodes are, Kirkhope mostly uses the choir to a different end: creating an eerie, at times quietly unsettling atmosphere.
+Predictably, he sometimes deploys the ensemble to give the music more gravitas – take “dataDyne Central: Extraction”, which juxtaposes the choir with massive, resonant percussion strikes.
+As effective as these episodes are, Kirkhope primarily uses the choir to a different end: creating an eerie, at times quietly unsettling atmosphere.
 Listen to “G5 Building: Reconnaissance” and its dissonant choral chord progressions, or the majestic-yet-spooky “Deep Sea: Nullify Threat” for proof of Kirkhope’s assured handling of vocal elements.

-Thus, Kirkhope chooses to underscore Perfect Dark’s otherworldly protagonists and awe-inspiring events by highlighting their unearthly nature – a smart choice that allows him to preserve and subtly alter the music’s relatively low-key nature.
-Kirkhope amplifies the effect through his use of a theremin-like whistling melody lead on several tracks.
+Thus, Kirkhope chooses to underscore Perfect Dark’s otherworldly protagonists and awe-inspiring events by highlighting their unearthly nature.
+This smart choice allows him to preserve and subtly alter the music’s relatively low-key nature.
+Kirkhope amplifies the effect by using a theremin-like whistling melody lead on several tracks.
 Again, these high-pitched, elusive sounds ingeniously accentuate the music’s alien qualities – obviously a perfect match for the game’s narrative.
 However, these melody leads can also evoke much more earthbound emotions.
-Kirkhope lists “Chicago: Stealth” as one of this favourite tracks from Perfect Dark and for good reason.
-The cue is arguably his most striking melange of haunting atmospherics and outright melodicism, with the whistled lead melody suddenly sounding far more lonely than unsettling.
+Kirkhope lists “Chicago: Stealth” as one of his favourite tracks from Perfect Dark, and for good reason.
+The cue is arguably his most striking melange of haunting atmospherics and outright melodicism, with the whistled lead melody suddenly sounding lonely rather than unsettling.

-Like GoldenEye 007, the Perfect Dark soundtrack – despite the static nature of many of its compositions – knows how to ramp things up to underscore the game’s increasingly escalating stakes.
+Like GoldenEye 007, the Perfect Dark soundtrack – despite the static nature of many of its compositions – knows how to ramp things up, underscoring the game’s increasingly escalating stakes.
 “Airbase 51: Infiltration” and “Airbase: Espionage” begin to smoothly mix orchestral bombast and rock energy into the score’s electronic foundation.
 “Crash Site: Confrontation”’s steely determination under fire yields the soundtrack’s most soaring melody, while “Pelagic 2: Exploration” builds upon this momentum with dramatic secret agent-style swagger.
-The flawlessly executed climax of this build up is the suitably epic final boss track “Skedar Leader”.
+The flawlessly executed climax of this build-up is the suitably epic final boss track “Skedar Leader”.
 The composition showcases Kirkhope’s ability to also write extended action tracks, thanks to an abundance of perfectly developed material.